Abhinaw3906/SwadLang-Interpreter/README.md

 We welcome contributions to SwedLang!
 Here's how you can help:

 1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/AmazingFeature`
+2. Create your feature branch
-3. Commit your changes: `git commit -m 'Add some AmazingFeature'`
+3. Commit your changes
-4. Push to the branch: `git push origin feature/AmazingFeature`
+4. Push to the branch
 5. Open a pull request

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License